The Happenings on Shaw Hill

 * * *

-I quickly pointed my phone’s flashlight at the closed door and whispered: “Shit.”
+I quickly pointed my phone’s flashlight at the closed door.
+“Shit,” I whispered.

-Did he awaken from his sleeping position and creep out into the kitchen and then close the door shut?
+Did he awaken from his sleeping position, creep into the kitchen and close the door shut?
 Was there a lock on that door from the outside?
 I could not remember.

-But I did know that it was a heavy door and would not have closed by itself.
-Somebody was up there in the kitchen and closed the basement door shut.
-I almost said, “Hello?” again – but, again, that would not have been the best idea.
+But I did know that it was a heavy door that would not have shut by itself.
+Someone was up there in the kitchen and closed the basement door.
+I almost said, “Hello?” again.
+But I knew that would not have been the best idea.
 Instead, I turned around to see what was in the basement.
-My light flashed over the carpet and to the two dangling feet out the end.
-They were still there.
-I waited a moment – trying to build my confidence.
-Who could that be?
-My fear, from the beginning, was that it was Megan but I was holding out hope that it was someone else.
-I stepped slowly over to the rolled up carpet.
+My light flashed over to the rug and to the two object’s poking out the end.
+Who could they belong to?
+Was it Megan?
+I waited a moment, trying to build my confidence.
+My fear, from the beginning, was that it was Megan but I was holding out hope that it was all a mistake.
+I stepped slowly over to the rolled-up rug.
 I could hear footsteps in the kitchen.
-Someone was in the kitchen walking around and was not trying to be inconspicuous.
-Perhaps he was awake, but did not know that I was in his basement snooping around.
+Someone was up there walking around without a care in the world.
+Perhaps he was awake but didn’t know that I was in his basement snooping around.

-That might be good.
+That might have been good.
 It was better than him being sly, and closing the basement door (and locking it) and then stealthily entering the cellar from some secret entrance in another part of the house.

-I walked over to the carpet and put my hand on the outside roll.
-I could probably roll the carpet, and the dead body inside, to reveal the contents and identify the person inside.
+I walked over to the rug and put my hand on the outside roll.
+I could probably unroll the rug to reveal the contents and identify the person inside.

-Just as my hand touched the outside of the carpet my phone pinged.
+Just as my hand touched the outside of the rug my phone pinged.

 A message.